AI Architecture User Guide

 • Validity window: The assessment must not have expired (current time must be before validUntil).

-If an instruction exceeds risk limits, the validator reduces the size rather than rejecting it outright.
-This “override excess risk” behaviour ensures the AI’s intent is preserved at a safe scale.
+If an instruction exceeds risk limits, the validator reduces the size to the configured limit rather than rejecting it outright.
+This preserves the AI's directional intent at a safe scale.

 6. Decision Recording